 See also: ROCO Room Setups | ROCO Inventory | ROCO Parking | Presenters FAQ | All FAQs

-Steps to organizing a ROCO event
+Steps to organize a ROCO event

 1. Check the ROCO Calendar for any potential conflicts

-2. Reserve your room: reserve ROCO (google form/72h)
+3. Reserve your room: reserve ROCO (google form/72h)

 External Events